xid2019/iMIS/README.md

    Choose the 64-bit Git for Windows Setup.
    Create a github account.
    Fork the xid2019/iMIS repository to your account.
+   Clone the repository to local.
+   Change the repository to private in github.

 2. **Download PostgreSQL and pgAdmin**
    Visit [https://www.postgresql.org/download/windows/](https://www.postgresql.org/download/windows/)